 Proper documenting of objectives and deliverables in the form of artifacts leads to project success.
 Considering the wide range of artifacts available, we need to understand their differences and how their change affects our management plan.
 Project management software serves as a digital platform to create, store, and manage these artifacts throughout the project lifecycle.

-Therefore, in this article, we will look at different project management artifacts which make the project process transparent and measurable.
-Let's start with the basics!
+We will look at different project management artifacts which make the project process transparent and measurable.

 What are project artifacts in project management?

 Artifacts are documents linked to project management, since project management needs to document deliverables and projects fully.
 These documents align projects to business goals, address your client and sponsor requirements, and set up your team members' expectations.

-They are in some sense alive, which means artifacts are susceptible to change and are formally updated.
+Project artifacts are susceptible to change and are formally updated.
 They exist for a reason: to share information related to a project.
-An artifact is something you make, and as we said earlier, they are related to documents.
+An artifact you make, and they are related to documents.

 Teams produce these documents to support and define the work they are doing.
-On the other hand, artifacts can be referred to as deliverables, documents, and templates.
-However, it is essential to mention that artifacts are connected to project management, not the project's output.
+Artifacts can be referred to as deliverables, documents, and templates.
+Artifacts are connected to project management, not the project's output.
 For example, a project closure document is an artifact, while a project deliverable is a new app.

 Artifacts in project management